Did you know that you can grow your own quinoa?

 How to grow quinoa

 Quinoa plants are pretty rugged.
 They can be grown from sea level all the way up to the highest mountain tops (13,000 ft.), just give them plenty of sunlight.
 You will want to select a variety that is suited to your microclimate and elevation.
-Quinoa grows best in loose, sandy soil, which we don’t have here in San Jose, California.
-This means you can either grow your quinoa in a raised bed, or you can incorporate a lot of aged compost into your quinoa bed before planting.
+Quinoa grows best in loose, sandy soil.
+If that's not what you have, you can either grow your quinoa in a raised bed, or you can incorporate a lot of aged compost into your quinoa bed before planting.
 This will provide nutrients and improve drainage.
 Do not try growing quinoa in containers - it needs more underground space than a container can provide.
 Quinoa prefers a soil pH of 6.0 to 8.5, so our alkaline soil isn’t a problem.
 Seeds should be planted 1/4 of an inch deep and watered very gently, to avoid washing seeds away before they get a chance to germinate.